-In her home, Diana helps by running errands and cleaning.
-She lives with her father and her mother.
+Diana lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother maintains the home.
+Diana works at home making beds, running errands and cleaning.
 There are 5 children in the family.

 As part of Compassion's ministry, Diana participates in church activities, Bible class and Vacation Bible School.
 She is also in high school where her performance is average.
 Listening to music and playing group games are her favorite activities.

-Your love and support will help Diana to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Diana in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Diana lives in the mountainous community of San Jose de Cocotog, home to approximately 3,700 residents.
 Typical houses are constructed of cement.
 The most commonly spoken languages are Spanish and Quichua.

 The regional diet consists of corn and rice.
 Common health problems in this area include respiratory diseases and stomach illnesses.
 Most adults in San Jose de Cocotog work in factories, as subsistence farmers or in domestic services and earn the equivalent of $340 per month.
 This community needs technical training centers, a sewage system and medical centers.

 Your sponsorship allows the staff of Vida Abundante Student Center to provide Diana with Bible teaching, health screenings, nutrition and health education, sports, homework help, school supplies, special celebrations, sewing workshops and computer courses.
 The center staff will also provide parenting education and health and nutrition education for the parents or guardians of Diana.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.